bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

 ---
     console.log([[1], [2], [3], [4]].indexOf([2])); // -1

     // In this example, we have an array of nested arrays.
     Each array has a single number in it.
-We are looking for inindex of an array that only has the number 2 in it.
+    We are looking for an index of an array that only has the number 2 in it.
     We get the index of -1 because 2 different arrays are never the same in javascript.
     Arrays, like objects are passed by reference too.
 So, in this example the two arrays being compared will never be equal.
 Therefore, the indexOf method will not find the element it is looking for and returns -1 to signify that the element is not present in the array.

     // ** two different arrays and two different objects are never equivelant. but if we set a variable to const myArray = [5];